kubernetes-sigs/kubebuilder/docs/book/getting_started/why_kubernetes.md

 # Why Kubernetes APIs

-Kubenernetes APIs provide consistent and well defined endpoints for objects adhering to a consistent and rich structure.
+Kubernetes APIs provide consistent and well defined endpoints for objects adhering to a consistent and rich structure.

 This approach has fostered a rich ecosystem of tools and libraries for working